Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Game day entertaining doesn’t have to be extravagant, nor does it have to be stressful!
-All you need is a few great go to party recipes, a little bit of your time, and a gang of hungry guests to feed!
+All you need is a few great go to Crock Pot Recipes, like this crock pot ribs, and a gang of hungry guests to feed!

 - 1 tablespoon paprika

 - 1 teaspoon salt

 - 2 cups barbecue sauce of your choice